 system evolve and develop?
 Why do countries go to war?
 What are the possibilities

-field of International Relations (IR), several different theoretical approaches have
+of international relations (IR), several different theoretical approaches have been

 In this paper, we grapple with some of these key questions through an engagement with:

-- different theoretical approaches in International Relations as well as the debates that inform them, and
+- Different theoretical approaches in International Relations as well as the debates that inform them

 |Paper title||International Relations: Concepts and Theories|